Toine-db/Plugin.Maui.MarkdownView/README.md

 ## Customizability

-This plugin has been created with only structured object-oriented code, without any hidden reflection or injection mechanisms.
+This plugin has been created with only structured object-oriented code, no hidden reflection or injection mechanisms.

-For customizability, against the principles of some developers, almost all methods are virtual and ready to be overridden.
-Use this power wisely, you may break this system but the freedom it gives to make it your own is endless :smirk:.
+Almost all methods are virtual and ready to be overridden, sorry to the devs who are principally against this.

+Use this power wisely, customize it as you wish, you may break this system but the freedom it gives you to make it your own is endless :smirk:.

 ### Use UI Hot-Reload on multiple platforms simultaneously
 For UI Development purposes a dedicated dummy sample iOS project has been created to be used in a ‘multi startup projects’ scenario.
 This can be used to simultaneously use UI Hot-Reload on multiple platforms at the same time, that is iOS + a second desired platform.